Model scenario - fictional brokerage

 ↳ The price-cut paradox

-28% of all properties experience a price cut after an average of 78 days.
-The damage: not just the lost time - the property is perceived as "shopworn", buyers suspect defects, and the final sale price ends up 4.2% below the price a correct initial listing would have achieved.
-The model prevents exactly this scenario.
+12% of all properties experience a price cut (ImmoScout24, 2023) - for our model brokerage with 450 transactions that is 54 price cuts per year.
+The damage: not just the lost time - the property is perceived as "shopworn", buyers suspect defects, and the final sale price ends up below the price a correct initial listing would have achieved.
+The model avoids half of these cuts - 27 per year.

 03 Business impact - more commission in less time